Python Tkinter Stopwatch

 • We have created an independent function for start, stop & reset that takes a parameter.

-• In the button using the command keyword, we can pass the function, but the catch is we cannot pass the parameter to that function.
-So to do that we use the anonymous function lambda.
+• In the button using the command keyword, we can pass the function, but the catch is that we cannot pass a parameter to that function.
+So to do that, we use the anonymous function lambda.

 Step 5: